A Tale of Two Katas

 - Conference Talks and Meetups

-- Eclipse Collections Website — (available in English, Chinese, Japanese, Russian and Brazilian Portuguese)
+- Eclipse Collections Website — (available in English, Chinese, Japanese, Russian, Brazilian Portuguese, French and German)